Here's how to avoid a nasty fine from the taxman.

-There is a £100 fixed penalty for submitting your tax return late, even if you have no additional tax to pay.
-Previously the fine was cancelled if no tax was unpaid at 31st January.
+There is a £100 fixed penalty for submitting your tax return later than 31 January, even if you have no additional tax to pay.

 If the return is more than three months late there is a £10 daily charge for up to 90 days – so fail to file until the end of July and you’ll be fined £1,000 (£100 original fine + £900 daily charges).